 Does a Balkans eSIM also work in Croatia and Greece?

 It depends on the plan.
 Many regional eSIMs include both EU countries (Croatia, Greece, Bulgaria) and non-EU countries (Serbia, Bosnia, Albania).
-Check the coverage list before buying to ensure all countries on your specific route are included.
+Check the coverage list before purchasing to ensure all countries on your specific route are included.

 Do I need a different eSIM for each country on the route?

 No. That's precisely the advantage of a regional eSIM: with a single plan, you cross all included countries without changing anything.
-Your phone automatically connects to the best network in each country when you cross the border.
+Your phone automatically connects to the best network in each country as you cross the border.

 Is there good coverage in Montenegro and Albania?